MITgcm/MITgcm/doc/examples/examples.rst

  - verification/tutorial_barotropic_gyre/input/windx_cosy.bin

-contain the code customizations and parameter settings for this experiments.
-Below we describe the customizations to these files associated with this experiment.
+contain the code customizations and parameter settings for this experiment.
+Below we describe these customizations in detail.

 Note: MITgcm’s defaults are configured to simulate an ocean rather than an atmosphere, with vertical :math:`z`-coordinates.
 To model the ocean using pressure coordinates using MITgcm, additional parameter changes are required; see tutorial ocean_in_p.